oroinc/documentation/commerce/user_guide/system/localization/language_settings.rst

 Settings are saved automatically.

-.. note:: See `languages section <languages>`_ for available languages mangement and translation synchronization status.
+.. note:: See `languages section <languages>`_ for available languages management and translation synchronization status.